yahiaqous/yahiaqous/README.md

 <br />

 <h2 align="center">Interests</h2>
-<p>I have a huge interest in the technological field and appreciate all the technologies that humans have developed up to this point
+<h3 align="center">I have a huge interest in the technological field and appreciate all the technologies that humans have developed up to this point
-I am interested in artificial intelligence, machine learning, augmented reality, and mainly in virtual reality development</p>
+I am interested in artificial intelligence, machine learning, augmented reality, and mainly in virtual reality development</h3>